invana/invana.github.io/_codes/web-crawler-plus.md

 technologies: [python, scrapy, lxml, MongoDB, Solr, Elasticsearch]
 ---

-A micro-framework to crawl the web pages with crawlers configs.
-It can use MongoDB, Elasticsearch and Solr databases to cache and save the extracted data.
+A micro-framework built on scrapy to crawl the sites.
+It can use MongoDB, Elasticsearch and Solr databases to cache the requests and also extract the data using parser configs and save them.